Rees Foundation Grant Making Policy & Procedures

 6. Information requirements when making a grant application

-6.3 Applicants must inform the Charity of the full names and contact details of two referees (as detailed in the grant application form) who are prepared to support their application.
-Agreement must have been gained by the applicant for the Charity to contact the referees and for their details to be utilised for such purposes;
+6.2 Applicants must inform the Charity of the full names and contact details of two professional referees who are prepared to support their application for example a course tutor, a Personal Advisor or mentor.
+By submitting an application form the applicant is providing consent for the Charity to contact the referees and for their details to be utilised for such purposes.

-6.5 Applicants will be required to provide information regarding their identity.
-The Charity may request this during the assessment of the application (it is not required on initial application).
+6.4 Applicants will be required to provide information regarding their identity.
+The Charity may request this during the assessment of the application.

-6.6 Applicants must provide adequate information regarding the financial status of their household.
+6.5 Applicants must provide adequate information regarding the financial status of their household.
+The Charity is unable to consider the application unless are required information is provided.

-6.7 Applications must be signed or verified by the applicant (or in the case of applications by persons under the age of eighteen years by his or her parent or guardian) to confirm that all information provided is correct so it can be verified by the Charity.
+6.9 Applications must be signed or verified by the applicant to confirm that all information provided is correct so it can be verified by the Charity.

 7. Assessment process

-7.2 Applicants should note that, as with many other charitable trusts, The Rees Foundation may well receive far more applications than it has funds to support.
+8.2 Applicants should note that, as with many other Charities, The Rees Foundation may well receive far more applications than it has funds to support.
 Even if an application fits within the criteria and priorities of the Charity and a detailed assessment has been made, the Charity may still be unable to provide a grant.

-7.3 The Charity will not be obliged to provide an explanation to the applicant should the applicant’s application be unsuccessful.
+8.3 The Charity will not be obliged to provide an explanation to the applicant should the grant application be unsuccessful.

-7.4 If the application is successful; the Charity reserves the right to issue the grant funds directly to the supplier/provider of the goods or services that the applicant has specified that the grant is to be used for rather than make a payment to the applicant.
-For example, University fees may be paid directly to the University.
+8.4 If the application is successful; the Charity reserves the right to issue the grant funds directly to the supplier/provider of the goods or services that the applicant has specified that the grant is to be used for.
+For example, University fees may be paid directly to the University and incidental items purchased by the Charity to be delivered to the applicant.

-8.2 If the grant is payable in instalments, then payment of subsequent grant instalments may be dependent on satisfactory progress having been demonstrated and the Charity reserves the right to withdraw the grant on receipt of unsatisfactory progress update reports.
+9.3 If the grant is payable in instalments, then payment of subsequent grant instalments may be dependent on satisfactory progress having been demonstrated and the Charity reserves the right to withdraw the grant on receipt of unsatisfactory progress update reports or in the absence of any updates.

-10. The Charity may require repayment of all OR any part of the grant if:
+9.7 The Charity may require repayment of the grant if:

-10.1 the project or purpose for which it was awarded does not proceed.
+9.8 The grant is used for a purpose other than that which has been agreed or the purpose for which it was awarded does not proceed.

-The Rees Foundation, Craftsman House, De Salis Road, Hampton Lovett, Droitwich, Worcestershire, WR9 0EQ
+The Rees Foundation, Craftsman House, De Salis Drive, Hampton Lovett, Droitwich, Worcestershire, WR9 0QE

 Registered Charity Number: 1154019 Registered with ICO: ZA027769